ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 There is no "one by one" API here; just bulk.
 And, similar to the criticisms levied at simdutf, the standard library, and so many other APIs, they only have a single return `int` that is used as both the error code channel **and** the return value for the text.
 (We will ignore that they are using `int`, which definitely means you cannot be using larger than 4 GB buffers, even on a 64-bit machine, without getting a loop prepped to do the function call multiple times.)
 I am willing to understand Windows's poor design because this API is some literal early-2000s crap.
 I imagine with all the APIs Windows cranks out regularly, they might have an alternative to this one by now.
 But if they do, (A) I cannot find such an API, and (B) contacting people who literally work (and worked) on the VC++ runtime have started in no uncertain terms that the C and C++ code to use for these conversions is the `WideCharToMultiByte`/`MultiByteToWideChar` interfaces.

-So I did.
+So, well, that's what we're using.

 This API certainly suffers from its age as well.
 For example, it does things like assume you would only want to insert 1 replacement character (and that the replacement character can fit neatly in one UTF-16 code unit).
-This was fixed in more recent versions of windows with the introduction of the `MB_ERR_INVALID_CHARS` flag that can be passed to `dwFlags`, where the conversion simply fails if there are invalid characters.
+This was fixed in more recent versions of windows with the introduction of the `MB_ERR_INVALID_CHARS` flag that can be passed to the `dwFlags` parameter, where the conversion simply fails if there are invalid characters.
 Of course, the same problem as simdutf manifests but in an even **worse** fashion.
 Because the error code channel is the same as the "# of written bytes" channel (the return value), returning an error code means you cannot even communicate to the user where you left off in the input, or how much output you have written.
 If the conversion fails and you want to, say, insert a replacement `u'\xFFFD'` or `u'?'` by yourself and skip over the single bit of problematic input, you simply cannot because you have no idea where in the output to put it.
 You also don't know where the error has occurred in the input.
 It's the [old string conversion issue detailed at the start of this article](#updates-input-range--updates-output-range), all over again, and it's **infuriating**.